NewThingsCo/aws-meetup-why-bother-tlazohtlaloni/code_sample/README.md

 ## Explanations of Zuul and Eureka

 I highly recommend the Baeldung tutorials on Spring with microservices as a starting point for using Zuul and Eureka : [https://www.baeldung.com/spring-microservices-guide](https://www.baeldung.com/spring-microservices-guide)

+## License

+CC0 1.0 Universal see LICENSE file for more information